shaunlebron/clojure-the-essential-reference-dash/README.md

 This repo allows you to quickly jump to any documentation entry in the book using the popular API browser [Dash][dash].

-For now, you must purchase the book’s EPUB file, then use our script to convert it to a Dash docset.
+For now, you must purchase the book’s `.epub` file, then use our script to convert it to a Dash `.docset` file.

 ![screenshot](screenshot.png)